aidandomondon/comebacksunday/README.md

 # Code

-This is a backend Python web application written in Django.
+This is a Python web application written in Django.
 It is currently hosted on PythonAnywhere.

 - A [diagram](notesPostsApp.pdf) presents a high-level overview of the system design.
 - A [markdown file](notes/notes.md) notes future improvements.